SawaTomanska/Exercises/README.md

 ## Calculator
 My first Web App in Javascript when I used
 Grunt.js for Sass.
 I also used Bootstrap framework.
 The app operates on arrays and strings in javascript code.
+## Dragon
+Exercise with CSS.
+Dragon coding in CSS and HTML.
+There are plans to code movement in Java Script.